Amit1045/Kartly-Frontend/README.md

 ## Contributing

-1.Contributions, issues, and feature requests are welcome!
+1. Contributions, issues, and feature requests are welcome!
-2.Fork the repo
+2. Fork the repo
-3.Create a new branch (git checkout -b feature/foo) 4.Commit your changes (git commit -am 'Add new feature') 5.Push to your branch (git push origin feature/foo) 6.Open a pull request
+3. Create a new branch (git checkout -b feature/foo)
+4. Commit your changes (git commit -am 'Add new feature')
+5. Push to your branch (git push origin feature/foo)
+6. Open a pull request

 Please make sure your code follows the existing style, add tests (if applicable), and update docs.